jzqf/report-server/birt-viewer/src/main/resources/db/postgresql/install_report_server/ReadMe.txt

 	If this is the first time that the create-report_server_db.sh script is run for the PostgreSQL cluster, then the report server database will not yet exist and there is nothing to do here.

-	However, this script can be run to also drop an existing report server database and then recreate a fresh, empty one (using the -D option).
-Under this condition, there could be existing connections to the database.
-If the report server application is running, it must be shut down because it maintains an open connection to the database.

 2. Configure psql so that it does not prompt for a password when connecting to the report server database.
 This step is optional and only for convenience: